tstih/more/README.md

 ## Usage

-Add the `Prompt` control on your window.
-You can now place the content i.e. the control you'd like to host (such as a `TextBox`) on top of the `Prompt` control, and dock it.
+Add the `Prompt` control to your window.
+You can now place the content, i.e. the control you'd like to host (such as a `TextBox`) on top of the `Prompt` control, and dock it.

-As the `Prompt` control derives from the `Panel` it will treat your `TextBox` as a child, and move and resize it correctly whenever you move the `Prompt` control.
+As the `Prompt` control derives from the `Panel` it will treat your `TextBox` as a child, move and resize it correctly whenever you move the `Prompt` control.

 You can customize the layout and the appearance of your `Prompt` control.